makersacademy/bowling-challenge-ruby/README.md

 26. Created a test that expects game end message after 10 frames.
 Created end game method, which is called during end frame if frame num == 10 (commit 11).
 27. Notice edge case where start_game could be called multiple times, changing frame obj and scores but keeping prior num.
 Corrected.
 28. Created a test that made two rolls (non-strike) and expected game to know the score.
 Created game method that looks at array of past frames, and uses the inbuilt frame method to calculate total score and plot on a game instance var (commit 12).
+29. Added additional messaging output to signpost end of frame to user.

 Bowling Challenge in Ruby
 =================